In the following steps, you'll learn how to make a brush in Illustrator and how to save Adobe Illustrator splatter brushes.

 Make sure that your circle is still selected, remove the stroke color, and focus on the fill.
 Apply a black to white gradient from the Swatches panel (Window > Swatches) and make it a radial gradient using the Radial Gradient button from the Gradient panel (Window > Gradient).

 Make sure that your shape stays selected and go to Effect > Texture > Grain.
 Move both sliders to 100 and select Contrasty from the drop-down menu, and then click OK.
+Doing this will help create that amazing splatter effect.

 Go to Object > Expand Appearance, click the Image Trace button from the control panel, and open the Image Trace panel using that small button.